eldoy/susana/README.md

 Configuration files are found in the `config` directory.
 More info is found at the top of each file.
 The `config/boot.rb` file loads all of the gems, app files and the files in the `config/init` directory.
 The `config.ru` file sets up the middleware and runs the app.

 ### Locales and sitemap
 The language translations are found in `config/locales`.
 Just add your file and it will be automatically loaded.
 Emails, routes and sitemap supports translations out of the box.
-For the routes, just add a `/lang/` in front of the path.
+For the routes, just add your two-character language, i.e. `/no`, `/es`, `ru`, in front of the path.
 The sitemap entries can be added in `lib/susana/sitemap.rb`.

 ### Database
 MongoDB is ready to use out of the box as long as you have mongod running on localhost.
 The `config/database.yml` lets you specify the connection.
 The [Easymongo client](https://github.com/fugroup/easymongo) is already integrated and connects automatically.
 Using a database has never been this easy.